Finding solutions for age-related diseases

-The Insulin-Like Growth Factors Laboratory of Cheryl A. Conover, Ph.D., pursues research on important cell and tissue growth and survival factors that affect essentially every system and function in the body.
+As principal investigator in the Insulin-Like Growth Factors Laboratory, Cheryl A. Conover, Ph.D., researches important cell and tissue growth and survival factors that affect essentially every system and function in the body.

 Dr. Conover's research team is expanding knowledge about insulin-like growth factors (IGFs), the receptors that mediate their effects, the IGF binding proteins and proteases that impact IGF action, and the complex interactions among all these components.
-The information is helping researchers understand the role that the IGF system plays in normal physiology and disease processes.
+Information being gained from our work is helping researchers understand the role that the IGF system plays in normal physiology and disease processes.

-The IGFs are peptide growth factors, structurally related to insulin, that are important regulators of growth and differentiation in various tissues and cell systems.
-The actions of the IGFs are, in turn, determined by a family of IGF binding proteins.
+IGFs are peptide growth factors structurally related to insulin that are important regulators of growth and differentiation in tissues and cell systems.
+The actions of IGFs are determined by a family of IGF binding proteins.

 Our ongoing studies use methodologies of cell biology, protein biochemistry, immunohistochemistry, molecular biology and microsurgical techniques with genetically engineered mouse models.

-We now are finding that beyond pregnancy, PAPP-A also plays a critical role in amplifying local IGF action during fetal development, vascular injury, bone formation and aging.
-We have generated a line of mice that have the gene for PAPP-A knocked out, which has been and continues to be a valuable model for investigating the physiology and pathophysiology of PAPP-A. In our studies, the knockout mouse model mice lived longer — 30 to 40 percent longer than normal mice — and were resistant to the development or progression of atherosclerosis, diabetic nephropathy, visceral obesity and immune system decline.
+We are now finding that PAPP-A plays a critical role in amplifying local IGF action during fetal development, vascular injury, bone formation and aging.
+We have generated a line of mice that have the gene for PAPP-A knocked out, which has been and continues to be a valuable model for investigating the physiology and pathophysiology of PAPP-A. In our studies, the knockout mouse model mice lived 30% to 40% longer than normal mice and were resistant to the development or progression of atherosclerosis, diabetic nephropathy, visceral obesity, pulmonary fibrosis, and immune system decline.

-Our work may help inform and suggest solutions for age-related diseases in the clinic and could lead to new noninvasive tests for patients at risk of heart attack.
-PAPP-A may also be a therapeutic target for atherosclerosis, visceral obesity and some cancers.
+Our work may help inform and suggest therapeutic solutions for age-related diseases in the clinic and may be a therapeutic target for some cancers.

 About Dr. Conover